Dry Pipe Sprinkler Systems | SonaVu™

 SDT Ultrasound Solutions is a pioneer of ultrasound detection technology for close to five decades.
 The leadership from SDT has already contributed to massive energy savings, dramatic reduction in CO2 and other greenhouse gas emissions, and higher levels of safety for industry workers around the globe.
 Its latest product, SonaVu™, continues a three-generation legacy that has helped companies remain viable through a variety of economic climates.

-SonaVu™ (powered by SDT) is a multi-frequency acoustic imaging camera that blends visual and auditory senses to faults that threaten the reliability and safety of dry pipe sprinkler systems.
+SonaVu™ is a multi-frequency acoustic imaging camera that blends visual and auditory senses to faults that threaten the reliability and safety of dry pipe sprinkler systems.
 Its 112 highly sensitive sonic sensors work in concert with a precision optical camera.
 SonaVu™ brings the power of superhuman hearing to focus on its vibrant color screen.

 The SonaVu™ sensor array is configured to work over long distances and large fields of detection.
 This is ideal for dry pipe sprinkler systems where leaks in overhead piping as far as 20 metres (65 feet) or more are common.
 Turbulence from the leaks are heard in the heterodyned audio output and displayed on the SonaVu™ acoustic imaging camera.
 A color-coded circular display indicates the intensity (loudness) of each leak.
 SonaVu™ inspectors can choose to document the leak location in images or with the industry leading 25 frames per second video capture feature.